aaronfrost/grunt-traceur/README.md

   },
 })
 ```
-Once the files have ben transpiled into ES3, you can minify or concat them.
+Once the files have been transpiled into ES5, you can minify or concat them.

 ### Options